MarissaReitsma/AHEaD-2022/README.md

 **Meetings**

 This week we will meet twice to get the project started!
-The first meeting will be on Monday, June 27 at 3:30p Pacific via zoom with Sherri.
+The first meeting will be on Tuesday, June 28 at 1p Pacific via zoom with Sherri.
 The second meeting is Friday, July 1 at 1:30p Pacific via zoom with Sherri and Marissa.
 Sherri will send calendar invitations with the zoom link.

 **Readings**